 In addition to the beginning earnings and dividend level, three additional factors are required to calculate the fair value at which the S&P 500 should be trading at.
 These are, 1.
 The forecast average annual growth rate in earnings and dividends over the next ten years.
 2. The forecast P/E ratio at which the S&P index will be trading in ten years time.
 3. The estimated rate of return required by investors.

 The S&P 500 portfolio average earnings arguably should (in the longer term) grow at a rate close to the growth rate of the U.S. economy in nominal (including inflation) terms.
-I believe a prudent estimate for this nominal growth rate is 3% to 5% and I would focus on 4%.
-This 3 to 5% nominal GDP could occur with real GDP growth of 2 to 3% and inflation of 1 to 2%.
-We have a short article that both explains why (quoting Warren Buffett) and also demonstrates that historically earnings have tended to grow at about the same rate as nominal GDP growth in the long run.
+I believe a prudent estimate for this nominal growth rate is 3% to 5% and I would focus on 4.5%.
+This 4 to 6% nominal GDP could occur with real GDP growth of 2 to 3% and inflation of 2% to 3%.
+We have a short article that both explains why (quoting Warren Buffett) and also demonstrates that historically the S&P 500 earnings have tended to grow at about the same rate as nominal GDP growth in the long run.

-The following graph illustrates that S&P 500 earnings have trended up at about the same rate as GDP growth (although slightly lower) over the long-term, although certainly with substantial volatility around the trend in individual years and over short periods of years.
+The following graph illustrates that the S&P 500 earnings have trended up at about the same rate as GDP growth (although slightly lower) over the long-term, although certainly with substantial volatility around the trend in individual years and over short periods of years.

 This graph also clearly illustrates that the U.S. GDP (In nominal dollars, not inflation adjusted dollars) has trended up steadily and has never failed to grow over say a three year period, except in the case of the 1930’s depression.
-This graph also shows a flattening in nominal GDP growth in more recent decades.
+This graph also shows a modest flattening in nominal GDP growth in more recent decades.
 And the GDP decline with the pandemic in 2020 can be seen.